Amos47/2400/Chapter5/Ch05_Basics.md

 ![LinkedIn](https://raw.githubusercontent.com/robertriordan/2400/master/Images/linkedin.PNG)

 But let me share something with you.
 As of November 13, 2016, I have 1,599 connections in my LinkedIn network.
 And I ask myself *Why?* I spend some part of nearly every day simply maintaining that network, saying "Congrats on the new job!" or approving (or more likely rejecting) new requests for inclusion in my *exclusive network* of 1,600 close associates (#sarcasm).
 I recently approved a request from an HR Project Coordinator at the Royal College of Physicians and Surgeons of Canada.
 And I don't know why.
 I took the time to examine her profile and to check our common connections and then said yes to her request.
 But I'm not sure what it gives me at this point in my career.
 I'm not going to change jobs and we have little or nothing in common (except my background in Epidemiology I suppose) that would lead to a synergistic relationship.
 So what kind of collective or community is this LinkedIn thing of mine?
-And what kid of community created the Arab Spring?
+And what kind of community created the Arab Spring?
 And what kind of community comes together around a public tragedy such as a shooting or a hurricane or an earthquake?
 Are such communities artificial in comparison to those crowds that assemble physically and have a palpable presence and can cause the ground to shake.
 Is the community formed by those watching a Blue Jays game on TV different from the crowd that assembles on the lake shore in Toronto when the Jays play the Rogers Centre?
 Certainly they are different, but in what ways?
 One is virtual and one is physical and that distinction frames the distinction between them.

 And LinkedIn suggests to me that I "Stay up to date with my network."
 How?